AneryPatel/TheHappyMammoths/Checkpoint 4/README.md

 To be able to run the code, you have to download the graphframes jar file from ```Graphframe jar file``` (inside Colab) and upload it in the Google Colab Files folder.
 Can be found in the left pane of the main window.

+To run the code, just go to: Runtime -> Run all.
+If you have any troubles executing the code, go to: Runtime -> Restart run time, and run it again.

 ## Graph analytics questions

 1. Network analysis: Is there a connection between investigators and certain officers or districts who are involved in incidents that have unsustained complaints using connected components to test if there is a correlation between the two.